Home / Brush-Footed (Nymphalidae) / Blue Nawab (Polyura schreiber)

 Quick Facts

-Distribution From the southern parts of India and Assam through Myanmar, Tenasserim, and Southeast Asia to southern China and to Java, Indonesia
+Distribution From the southern parts of India and Assam through Myanmar, Tenasserim, Southeast Asia, southern China, to Java, Indonesia.

-Habitat Urban parks and gardens, forested areas and also within mangrove areas
+Habitat Inhabits urban parks and gardens, forested areas, and mangrove regions.

 Did You Know?